hhandika/myte/README.md

 Future goals:

 1. Incorporate multi-species coalescence analyses in the pipeline.
-2. Other tools useful for genomics tree estimation.
+2. Other tools useful for genomic tree estimation.
+The goal is to take advantage Rust performance (identical to C/C++) to re-write typical genomic tasks that are inefficient to do in interpreted languages, such as Python, R, Perl, etc.

 ## Installation